Satellite conjunction analysis and the false confidence theorem: Introduction

 \subsection{A Modern Problem}

-Over the past 15 years, aerospace researchers have recognized a counterintuitive phenomenon in the collision risk numbers obtained in satellite conjunction analysis.
-It is called probability dilution \cite{alfano2003collision}.
-Past a certain point, as uncertainty in the satellite trajectories increases, the epistemic probability of collision decreases.
-Since trajectory uncertainty is driven by errors in tracking data, the seemingly absurd implication of probability dilution is that lower quality data reduce the risk of collision.
+Over the past 15 years, aerospace researchers have recognized a counterintuitive phenomenon in satellite conjunction analysis, known as {\em probability dilution} \cite{alfano2003collision}.
+That is, as uncertainty in the satellite trajectories increases, the epistemic probability of collision eventually decreases.
+Since trajectory uncertainty is driven by errors in the tracking data, the seemingly absurd implication of probability dilution is that lower quality data reduce the risk of collision.

-Several researchers have attempted to synthesize an ad hoc fix to probability dilution \cite{alfano2003collision,frigm2009single,plakalovic2011tuned,sun2014spacecraft,balch2016corrector}.
+Several researchers have attempted to synthesize an ad hoc fix to probability dilution \cite{alfano2003collision,frigm2009single,plakalovic2011tuned,sun2014spacecraft,balch2016corrector,carpenter2017relevance}.
 Most of them have defined an alternative collision risk metric that is increasing, or at least non-decreasing, as a function of trajectory uncertainty.
-However, none of these researchers has offered a rigorous explanation for why probability dilution is supposedly wrong or, at least, how it is misleading.
-They all proceed on the basis that its counterintuitiveness is proof of its inappropriateness.

-Alternatively, some satellite operators have adopted a high sensitivity to small collision probabilities.
-For example, the CARA group based at NASA Goddard monitors all conjunctions with a computed probability of collision greater than $10^{-7}$, and conjunctions with a computed probability of collision greater than $4.4 \times 10^{-4}$ are treated as high risk \cite{newman2014evolution}.
+Alternatively, some satellite operators have adopted a high sensitivity to small collision probabilities \cite{newman2014evolution}.
 However, if probability dilution is indicative of a fundamental problem with collision probabilities, it is not immediately obvious that being sensitive to small collision probabilities will resolve that problem.